West Virginia Deed Requirements

 The West Virginia Code governs the content and proper execution of deeds.
 West Virginia deeds must be formatted to conform to state law and customs observed by county clerks.
 The clerk’s office may reject a deed that does not conform, or the deed may result in a failed transfer.

-Formatting Requirements for West Virginia Deeds
+Formatting Standards for West Virginia Deeds

 - Paper.
 A West Virginia deed’s pages must not exceed 8½ × 14 inches (legal size).1 Deeds typically use white paper of at least 20-pound weight.
 A deed’s text should appear on only one side of the paper.2